 Fletcher's commitment to academics is impressive as well with eight Academic All-Americans during his time at Coker, two All-Region selections and numerous All-Conference members.

 Fletcher attended the University of Mississippi before graduating from Athens State College with a degree in Physical Education.
-He is a USA Track and Field Level I and II Track and Field certified coach.
+He is a USA Track and Field Level I and II Track and Field Certified Coach.

-|Title:||Assistant Men's Track and Field Coach|
+|Title:||Volunteer Assistant Track & Field Coach|